ayush-kr05/DermStore_Clone/README.md

 ![App Screenshot](https://snipboard.io/ktXVPK.jpg)

-This is login and register page created by Md Talib , on clicking Register button Register page will appear , there you should have to enter your Information, And After Register you'll have to login.After clicking on Login to your page button will redirect to home Page .
+This is login and register page created by Md Talib , on clicking Register button Register page will appear , there you should have to enter your Details, And After Register you'll have to login.
+After clicking on Login to your page button will redirect to home Page .

 ## Home Page :-